 Portland is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 66,215 people and 21 constituent neighborhoods, Portland is the largest community in Maine.
-Much of the housing stock in Portland was built prior to World War II, making it one of the older and more historic cities in the country.
+Portland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Portland real estate is some of the most expensive in Maine, although Portland house values don't compare to the most expensive real estate in the U.S.